RyanB8411/RyanB8411/README.md

 Hello I am Ryan B

 I am currently a Software Engineer that founded Freedom Script LLC for tutoring and software development.
+I am also a tutor on other platforms to include Tutor.com, SuperProf, and PearDeck Tutor.
+With FreedomScript and other platforms I have successfully helped over 250 students with Computer Programming.

 My passion is for teaching and developing software.